Gripen for Brazil

 “Our partnership with the Brazilian industry strengthens Saab's position in Latin America and also supports our strategy of growth through industrial partnerships”, says Ulf Nilsson, Head of Business Area Aeronautics, Saab.

 Together with our Brazilian partners we are now taking the next steps and moving full speed ahead to construct and deliver the 36 Gripen aircraft to the Brazilian Air Force.

 The co-operation between Brazil and Sweden encompasses much more than the aircraft.
 It includes comprehensive industrial co-operation between the countries in areas such as research and development and transfer of technology which will be performed over approximately ten years.

-This technology transfer is now contributing to positive and advanced changes in the industrial base for Brazilian defence.
-"The acquisition of Gripen has had benefits beyond an increase in FAB's operational capacity.
-In addition to equipping FAB with one of the most modern fighter aircraft in the world, participation in the development of the project will result in an unprecedented technological leap for Brazilian industry," says Lieutenant General Nivaldo Luiz Rossato, the commander of the Brazilian Air Force.
+“The acquisition of Gripen NG will provide benefits beyond the enlargement of the Brazilian Air Force operational capacity.
+In addition to equipping FAB with one of the world's most modern fighters, the participation in the development of Gripen NG’s project means a technological breakthrough for Brazilian industry", says Lieutenant-Brigadier Nivaldo Luiz Rossato, Commander of the Brazilian Air Force.

 Through an extensive technology transfer programme, involving Brazil’s leading defence and aerospace companies, some 350 Brazilian engineers and technicians and their families will travel to Sweden for education and on-the-job-training.
 Through this programme they will gain experience and develop the competence for developing, producing and maintaining the Gripen fighter.
 Saab’s own staff will also go to Brazil to assist in setting up the operations in country.
 The technology transfer programme will contribute to the development of an independent, advanced defence industrial base in Brazil.